Stradivarius winds flower unheard

 From this spartan corner office, the Lieutenant Colonel boomed with the authority that obscured expected mayhem from his motor transport responsibilities, “They will be treated to a USO performance here on September 29th.”
 He shuffled the consolidated morning reports and then impatiently drummed his fingers on them, the current general orders, and the unit journal, “In the meantime, I have a USAAF liaison officer breathing fire about needing one of our Scout cars for a bigwig.
 Can we spare anyone to make the delivery?”

-Lit up with sudden inspiration, the sergeant resolutely straightened his posture, “By all accounts, our most responsible remaining technician is Private Bill Blythe.
+Lit up with sudden inspiration, the sergeant resolutely straightened his posture, “By all accounts, our most responsible remaining mechanic is Private Bill Blythe.
 He is showing maturity, competence, and is talkative.
 Moreover, his closest friends are some of those fathers, and he isn’t going home without exception.”

 “Yes.
 We can, further, save manpower by having him join one of the transport trucks heading north for demobilization.”